navyasgr/radial-distortion-estimation/README.md

 -----

-##  Novel Contributions & Technical Highlights (IITM-Level Solution)
+##  Novel Contributions & Technical Highlights

 This framework overcomes the limitations of standard calibration methods (like OpenCV/Zhang) through a unique blend of robust computer vision algorithms and advanced optimization techniques.